Volunteer FAQ

 - A program book for the current year

-- Name and crew in Program Book and on Wall of Fame (as long as placement occurs prior to deadline)
+- Your Name in the Program Book and on the Wall of Fame with your crew (as long as placement occurs prior to printing)

 Other Benefits: